-Erskine offers Choraleers, Chamber Singers, Bella Voce, Sinfonia, and Jazz Band through the Music Department.
+Erskine offers Choraleers, Chamber Singers, and Sinfonia through the Music Department.
 All ensembles are open to students on campus.
 Choraleers is a select, mixed-voice choral ensemble that presents many on-campus and off-campus performances each semester and tours annually.
 Previous tours have included various areas in America as well as the European countries of Austria, Germany, the Czech Republic, Italy, Scotland, Denmark, and Lithuania.
 Performance literature comes from all major musical periods, often concentrating on sacred literature.
 Chamber Singers consists of a smaller select group of singers that performs chamber music from all major musical periods, including madrigals, part songs, Renaissance motets, and vocal jazz.
-Bella Voce is a choral ensemble open to any female student of the College or Seminary and is dedicated to performing literature for treble voice.
-The ensemble performs literature from all major historical periods including sacred and secular works.
 Sinfonia is an auditioned instrumental ensemble.
 This ensemble offers string, wind, brass, and percussion players an opportunity to rehearse perform mostly classical literature.
-Jazz Band is also an auditioned instrumental ensemble that focuses on jazz performance.

-ESP (Erskine Society for Psychology)

-ESP is to foster an environment for academic discussion and to create opportunities for delving into psychological topics of contemporary significance for all members of the Erskine community.
+ESP (Erskine Society for Psychology) is to foster an environment for academic discussion and to create opportunities for delving into psychological topics of contemporary significance for all members of the Erskine community.
 This purpose shall be partially fulfilled through community service, public seminars, and other projects.

-Fellowship of Christian Athletes

-FCA is open to players, coaches, trainers, and anyone interested in sports in order to promote Christ on the campus and in the community.
+Fellowship of Christian Athletes - FCA is open to players, coaches, trainers, and anyone interested in sports in order to promote Christ on the campus and in the community.
 Club members enjoy fellowship with one another and being involved in community service projects.